tomek-f/simple-load-script/README.md

 * `dontRemoveCallBack` (boolean) - from `window` after load; no real use - let me know
 * `removeScript` (boolean) - after load (for JSONP, other reasons); it's always removed on error

+## Returned values

+* then: resource (JSONP, callback) script reference in DOM or undefined
+* catch: error

 ## UMD (CommonJS, AMD, global, ES6)

 ### CommonJS